struxData/struxData.github.io/README.md

 # MeetingBank:A Benchmark Dataset for Meeting Summarization
 ## Overview
-As the number of recorded meetings increases, it becomes increasingly important to utilize summarization technology to create useful summaries of these recordings.
-However, there is a crucial lack of annotated meeting corpora for developing this technology, as it can be hard to collect meetings, especially when the topics discussed are confidential.
-Furthermore, meeting summaries written by experienced writers are scarce, making it hard for abstractive summarizers to produce sensible output without a reliable reference.
-This lack of annotated corpora has hindered the development of meeting summarization technology.
-In this paper, we present \emph{MeetingBank}, a new benchmark dataset of city council meetings over the past decade. \emph{MeetingBank} is unique among other meeting corpora due to its divide-and-conquer approach, which involves dividing professionally written meeting minutes into shorter passages and aligning them with specific segments of the meeting.
-This breaks down the process of summarizing a lengthy meeting into smaller, more manageable tasks.
-The dataset provides a new testbed of various meeting summarization systems and also allows the public to gain insight into how council decisions are made.
-We will make the collection, including meeting videos, transcripts, reference summaries, agendas, and other metadata, publicly available in order to facilitate the development of better meeting summarization techniques.
+Countless decisions shape our daily lives, and it is paramount to understand the how and why behind these choices.
+In this paper, we introduce a new LLM decision-making framework called STRUX, which enhances LLM decision-making by providing structured explanations.
+These include favorable and adverse facts related to the decision, along with their respective strengths.
+STRUX begins by distilling lengthy information into a concise table of key facts.
+It then employs a series of self-reflection steps to determine which of these facts are pivotal, categorizing them as either favorable or adverse in relation to a specific decision.
+Lastly, we fine-tune an LLM to identify and prioritize these key facts to optimize decision-making.
+STRUX has been evaluated on the challenging task of forecasting stock investment decisions based on earnings call transcripts and demonstrated superior performance against strong baselines.
+It enhances decision transparency by allowing users to understand the impact of different factors, representing a meaningful step towards practical decision-making with LLMs.

 ## Acknowledgement
-Yebowen Hu, Tim Ganter, Hanieh Deilamsalehy, Franck Dernoncourt, Hassan Foroosh, Fei Liu
+Yiming Lu, Yebowen Hu, Hassan Foroosh, Wei Jin, Fei Liu

-In main conference of Association for Computational Linguistics (ACL'23), Toronto, Canada.
+In main conference of the Nations of the Americas Chapter of the Association for Computational Linguistics (NAACL'25), Albuquerque, US.

 ## Dataset
-Dataset preprocessing and results reproduce utilities code repository: [MeetingBank_Utils](https://github.com/YebowenHu/MeetingBank)
+Dataset preprocessing and results reproduce utilities code repository: [Strux Utils](https://github.com/Builderlym)

 ## License